 - Site Library

 This module enables background image customization.
-This will let you configure background options of all eligible elements of your site.
+This will let you configure background options for all eligible elements of your site.

 Every element comes with a slightly different background image option.